Packaging

 This is not the only standard, though it has historically been one of the most widespread.
 These days there are often instructions for how to deploy into a popular container environment such as Docker as well.
 Furthermore, other programming languages have their own standards for building and installing packages.
 If it's not obvious to you what the applicable standards are for your project, ask an experienced developer; you can safely assume that some standard applies, even if you don't yet know it.

-Whatever the appropriate standards for you project are, don't deviate from them unless you absolutely must.
+Whatever the appropriate standards for your project are, don't deviate from them unless you absolutely must.
 Standard installation procedures are practically spinal reflexes for a lot of system administrators.
 If they see familiar invocations documented in your project's INSTALL file, that instantly raises their faith that your project is generally aware of conventions, and that it is likely to have gotten other things right as well.
 Also, as discussed in the section called “Downloads”, having a standard build procedure pleases potential developers.

 On Windows, the standards for building and installing are a bit less settled.
-For projects requiring compilation, the general convention seems to be to ship a tree that can fit into the workspace/project model of the standard Microsoft development environments (Developer Studio, Visual Studio, VS.NET, MSVC++, etc.).
+For projects requiring compilation, the general convention seems to be to ship a tree that can fit into the workspace/project model of the standard Microsoft development environments (Developer Studio, Visual Studio, VS.NET, MSVC++, etc).
 Depending on the nature of your software, it may be possible to offer a Unix-like build option on Windows using MinGW or Cygwin.
 And of course, if you're using a language or programming framework that comes with its own build and install conventions — e.g., Python — you should simply use whatever the standard method is for that framework, whether on Windows, Unix, Mac OS X, or any other operating system.

 Be willing to put in a lot of extra effort in order to make your project conform to the relevant build or installation standards.
 Building and installing is an entry point: it's okay for things to get harder after that, if they absolutely must, but it would be a shame for the user's or developer's very first interaction with the software to require unexpected steps.